Magyar Jeti Zrt v Hungary (third-party intervention, 2018)

 The ERRC’s Third-Party Intervention

-The ERRC made two points.
-The first was that when minorities targeted by hate crimes or hate speech associate those acts with the views of particular politicians or political parties, they are engaging in expression for which Article 10 provides a high level of protection.
-The ERRC asked the Court to consider the situation of Roma, Europe’s largest minority which, as the Court has frequently recognised, requires special protection under the Convention.
+The first was that when minorities targeted by hate crimes or hate speech associate those acts with the views of particular politicians or political parties, they are engaging in expression for which Article 10 of the European Convention on Human Rights (freedom of expression) provides a high level of protection.
+We asked the Court to consider the situation of Roma who, as the European Court has frequently recognised, require special protection under the Convention.
 In addition to living poorer, shorter lives with fewer opportunities, Roma are exposed to high rates of hate crimes and hate speech as well as to comments by politicians and political parties blaming them for a wide range of social problems.
-The ERRC asserted that it was natural for many Roma to express a link between violent or otherwise extreme manifestations of anti-Gypsyism on the one hand and politicians and political parties that cast their political arguments in racialised terms on the other.
-The ERRC relied on UN and Council of Europe sources that likewise noted the important role politicians play in creating an environment in which racial hatred – including hate crimes – can flourish.
-Restricting Roma from expressing such a link was, in itself, whether conscious or not, a manifestation of anti-Gypsyism; it silences Roma and so perpetuates historical patterns of exclusion.
+It was natural for many Roma to express a link between violent or otherwise extreme manifestations of antigypsyism on the one hand and politicians and political parties that cast their political arguments in racialised terms on the other.
+We relied on UN and Council of Europe sources that likewise noted the important role politicians play in creating an environment in which racial hatred – including hate crimes – can flourish.
+Restricting Roma from expressing such a link was, in itself, whether conscious or not, a manifestation of antigypsyism; it silences Roma and so perpetuates historical patterns of exclusion.

 The ERRC’s third-party intervention can be found here.